HM The Queen and HRH The Duke of Edinburgh

 Miss America 2011 Teresa Scanlan, Veronique Marzullo of T. Rowe Price, and Josh Randle, Executive Director of the US Award, also accompanied HRH.

-T. Rowe Price is a corporate sponsor for The Duke of Edinburgh’s US Award, and many of the employees at TRP serve as mentors for the Award program.
+T. Rowe Price is a corporate sponsor for The Duke of Edinburgh’s Award.

 Star-Studded Royal Gala Benefits the US Duke of Edinburgh Award